msweet53/EngineeringCAD/README.md

 Configurations were fun an surprisingly easy.
 For the full frame I misttok the assignment for being less constrictive than it actually was and I just made my own frame that did not folow the constraints or instructions, my bad.
 I did not use multiple lengths for my dowel pins but I do know how to change the configuration when you insert a part (I am assuming that is why that was in the assignemnt).
 I was having some trouble with my full assembly and mating but I think that it was just being a little buggy and/or I have bad internet lol.
 But other than that I feel very confidnt with configurations in Onshape.
 Suggestion for future assignments:
 Maybe in the future make the final product a little more fluid in terms of constraints.

+Week five milestone: I understand how a cylindrical mate works.
+My thing didn't work and I have no idead why.
+I think  it might have had t do with the angle of the bracket or something.
+The action worked and the thing spun around, but it was not in the correct place relating to the bracket.
+I followed the instructions for the bracket well to my knowledge.